Portland, OR Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-A typical Portland home can save around $38,000 over 25 years.
-If upfront cost is a concern, Palmetto’s LightReach solar lease removes that barrier entirely — homeowners can go solar with no money down and start saving from day one.
+If upfront cost is a concern, Palmetto’s LightReach solar lease removes that barrier entirely — Portland homeowners can go solar with no money down and start saving from day one, with plans starting as low as $65/month.

 Yes, solar panels can increase your home value in Portland.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a median-priced Portland home, that can translate to a meaningful boost at resale.
+Research from Zillow found that homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a median-priced home in Portland, that could represent a meaningful bump in resale value.

-With Palmetto’s LightReach lease, Portland homeowners can go solar for as low as $81/month with no upfront cost.
-Palmetto owns and maintains the system, and passes commercial tax credit savings through to you via lower monthly payments.
+With Palmetto’s LightReach lease, Portland homeowners can go solar for a low fixed monthly payment starting at $65/month — with no upfront cost.
+Palmetto owns and maintains the system, and passes commercial tax credit savings through to you via lower payments.

-If you prefer a cash purchase, a typical medium-sized Portland home requires a 6.38 kW system costing around $20,340.
-Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
+For those who prefer a cash purchase, a typical Portland home requires a 6.38 kW system priced around $20,340.
+Note that the federal 30% residential tax credit is no longer available following the Big Beautiful Bill.
 Use the calculator above for a personalized estimate.

-For many Portland homeowners, solar can make strong financial sense — especially with a lease option.
-With Palmetto’s LightReach program, there’s no upfront cost.
-Your monthly lease payment is typically less than what you’re currently paying for electricity, so savings can start on day one.
+For Portland homeowners, solar can make strong financial sense — especially with a lease.
+With Palmetto’s LightReach program, your monthly lease payment is typically less than your current electricity bill, meaning you can start saving from day one with no upfront investment required.

-Palmetto Solar is a top choice for Portland homeowners looking to go solar.
-We’re a national company with a strong local install network, and we’ve served 20,000+ customers across 31 states with an approval rating over 85%.
+Palmetto is a top choice for Portland homeowners looking to go solar.
+As a national company with a strong local install network, we’ve served 20,000+ customers across 31 states and maintain an approval rating over 85%.

-We offer some of the most flexible financing options available, including our LightReach lease — starting at just $81/month with no upfront cost.
-Palmetto owns and maintains the system, so you simply enjoy the savings while we handle everything else.
+We offer some of the most flexible financing in the industry, including our LightReach lease — starting at just $65/month with no upfront cost.
+Palmetto handles installation, maintenance, and includes a 90% production guarantee, making going solar in Portland simple and straightforward.

-Because Palmetto owns the system, we claim the commercial Investment Tax Credit (ITC) and pass those savings on to you through lower monthly payments — a key advantage in today’s market.
-Most Portland homeowners find their lease payment is less than their current electricity bill, so savings can start from day one.
+Because Palmetto owns the system, it qualifies for the commercial Investment Tax Credit (ITC) — and those savings are passed directly to you through lower monthly payments.
+Since your lease payment is typically less than your current electricity bill, most Portland homeowners start saving from day one.